Position: Former Science Group Leader, Plant & Food Research. Currently Innovation Leader, Health & Nutrition, Zespri International.

 Juliet has also worked in laboratories in the UK, Africa, Australia and New Zealand on a diverse range of research questions including transmission of HIV from mother to baby, malaria in pregnant women and cattle ticks on European breeds in Queensland, Australia.

-Juliet now leads research exploring the interactions between food, the human gut and the resident microbial ecosystem.
+Until 2014 Juliet led research exploring the interactions between food, the human gut and the resident microbial ecosystem at Plant & Food Research.
 Of particular interest is discovering the role of microbes in biochemical and physiological processes essential to the development and maintenance of healthy digestive and immune systems.

-Part of this research is investigating potential functional food ingredients from fruit, vegetables and grains.
+Part of this research was investigating potential functional food ingredients from fruit, vegetables and grains.
 The knowledge gained will be used in future development of elite cultivars and leading-edge food products.

 I find the discovery side of science really exciting.
 Designing an experiment to test a theory and being able to find out the answer is still what motivates me.

-At Plant & Food Research, she leads major research programmes with government and industry support involving in vitro, in vivo and human clinical trial work.
+At Plant & Food Research, she led major research programmes with government and industry support involving in vitro, in vivo and human clinical trial work.

 In terms of health endpoints, she is interested in gut health, chronic inflammatory conditions, weight management and energy use.